jplumail/spfluo-docs/source/usage/tutorial.rst

 .. note::
     For the rest of the tutorial, it is recommended to have at least 10 particles picked.

 The protocol box is yellow, it means that it's interactive.
-You will be able in the future to come back to this protocol to add/remove particles.
+You will be able in the future to come back to this protocol to add or remove particles.

 Extracting particles
 --------------------